Healthy-AI/IncomeSim/README.md

 ### Evaluation

 We measure the quality in estimates by the $R^2$, MSE, RMSE for CATE and the absolute error (AE) for ATE.
+Due to the complexity of the simulator, the CATE and ATE are not known as closed-form.
+Instead, we sample both counterfactual outcomes for a fixed of baseline subjects and compare their outcomes to each other.

 ### File description